 Reporting Demographic Participation Data.
 Advise the PAs and Reporting Program Coordination Group in response to questions in section 7.7 (D.23-06-055 Ordering Paragraph 23, PDF page 125.
 Questions are in Section 7.7, PDF page 65) in their Report by September 1, 2025.

 Objectives for the Equity & Market Support Segments.
 Recommended Objectives adopted in the Decision, but changes, additions, modifications can be considered with the next portfolio application in 2026 (for the 2028-2031 period) (Application date TBA).
 (D.23-06-055 section 7.5, PDF page 57)

+Equity & Market Support Goals.

+Recommended priorities for a) Higher level goal development; b) Options for goal constructs, methods, metrics, timeframes, quantification approaches, stakeholder engagement, process, procedure, enforcement, studies, or other element of goal development; c) Indicators that could be converted to metrics with targets to reach goals.

+Feedback on a) PA goal constructs and proposed process; b) PA Tier 3 Advice Letters

 Approach: Required and Optional Activities